yunusyb/webdev-vagrant/README.md

 A big thanks to Evan Heidtmann [(ezheidtmann)](https://github.com/ezheidtmann) for taking my vague, badly-implemented idea and making it actually *work*.
 The base box and most of the Puppet and configuration scripts are his work.

 Huge chunks shamelessly stolen from a gist posted by David Lutz [(dlutzy)](https://github.com/dlutzy): https://gist.github.com/2469037/646a2b99656ef68eba87cec3ecec96d2d581f68d

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+Copyright 2015 Greg Lund-Chaix

+See [COPYING.txt](COPYING.txt) for more information.